cubelify/cubelify-docs/docs/overlay/troubleshooting/troubleshooting.md

 If it does not, please check if it's listed in the presets list.
 If it is, select it and verify if it works.

 ![](/img/docs/overlay/troubleshooting/log-file-setting.png)

+### Monthly Stats Are Not Shown

+If you're not seeing monthly stats for a player (but lifetime stats are shown), make sure that:

+1. The player has at least 700 wins in one of the gamemodes supported the overlay.
+2. You don't have the *Always Use API Key* setting enabled in *Settings &rarr; Advanced*.
+3. You don't have a *Custom Hypixel API Proxy Player URL* configured in *Settings &rarr; Advanced*.
+4. You have Free+ active in the overlay.

 #### Custom Log File